-Becoming a lawyer takes more than attending and graduating from law school.
+Becoming a lawyer takes more than attending a law program and graduating from law school.
 Though a key component of the process, law school really is the preparatory stop on the way to several different exams and real-world experiences that will determine whether or not you will become a lawyer—regardless of your grades and performance in law school.

 The biggest and most obvious thing standing between you and the legal profession is the California Bar exam.
 After completion of law school, you must take and pass the Bar exam, which is one of the, if not the most, difficult Bar exams in the country.
 With only 27% of law students passing the California Bar exam in February 2018—against a national average of 59%, mind you—what was already viewed as a difficult test and large hurdle to clear on the path of practicing law has reached a difficulty that has not been seen in any state since 1951 (a year in which there were still only 48 states).
 So, it has become more imperative than ever for prospective lawyers in California to enter a law degree program that tirelessly prepares them to pass this test that claims for a victim nearly 3 out of every 4 people that take it.
 The San Francisco Law School (SFLS) has noticed this trend with the state Bar exam, and with that in mind, has worked to focus its curriculum on training each of its students to be more than prepared for the exam, and give them the best chance they have of passing it when the time comes.